wulinghsuan/AWS/Run R Studio on AWS/README.md

 # AWS
-# Run RStudio on AWS
+# Run R Studio on AWS

 ## Lanch a instance